 Domestic League Form: Chivas have hit their stride and lead their Apertura group.
 Arsenal are 15th (not a typo) in Argentina.
 Which means they really shouldn't have a chance.
 But they play the games for a reason.

-: Aníbal Matellán played for Schalke, Getafe and Gimnastic.
+Arsenal players you may have heard of: Aníbal Matellán played for Schalke, Getafe and Gimnastic.
 Forward Leonardo Angel Biagini spent nearly a decade for various teams in the Spanish top flight.

 Chivas players you may have heard of: Omar Bravo, Ramon Morales and Alberto Medina are "el tri" regulars.